tvdtb/pisensor/README.md

 # pisensor

 pisensor is a demo project to show the JEE capabilities of Raspberry PI using sensors, mondogb persistence and REST/websocket interface.
+The latest update includes JEE microedition runtimes as well as basic web containers (jetty, tomcat)

 ## Index